3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Ostrogski Castle and Fryderyk Chopin Museum in Warsaw, Poland

-Housed in the Ostrogski Palace, the Fryderyk Chopin Museum presents a detailed account of the composer’s life and his works.
+Housed in the Ostrogski Palace, the Fryderyk Chopin Museum presents a detailed account of the composer’s life and his music.
 In 2010, the museum was completely overhauled to create a multimedia exhibition space that includes the sounds of his works, letters and manuscripts, as well as photographs, hand sculptures and his piano.

 Subscribe Packing Checklist by JetSettingFools.com